erdogant/bnlearn/docs/source/UseCases.rst

 |9999|       0 |       1 |      1 |      1 |     1 |        1 |      0 |      1 |
 +----+---------+---------+--------+--------+-------+----------+--------+--------+

-The data set contains only yes/no, true/false or 1/0 values. ``bnlearn`` can also handle multiple catagories or non-numerical values if thats your case.
-For this example we generated 10.000 samples (aka  the patients).
-You may ask yourself, *is this a appropriate number?* Well, it depends on the number of variables and the number of catagories per variable.
-The ground-truth of the example data sets are available too, so you can play arround with various number of samples and determine when you can re-construct the entire DAG.
-In case of the **sprinkler** data set, 1000 samples is sufficient because there are only 4 variables, each with discrete states (yes/no).
-Some other data sets (such as **alarm**) are way more complicated and 1000 samples would not be sufficient.
+This data set contains 8 variables with discrete values, meaning that the variables have the state yes/no, true/false or 1/0 values. ``bnlearn`` can handle multiple catagories (also non-numerical, :ref:`Start with RAW data`).
+In this example we generate 10.000 samples (representing the patients).
+Note that the number of variables depends on the complexity of the data set (number of variables and the catagories per variable).
+If you want to get *feeling* of the performance of bayesian models, I would advice to play arround with various example data sets in ``bnlearn`` and determine when you can re-construct the entire DAG given the complexity of the data set.
+As an example, 1000 samples is sufficient for the **sprinkler** data set because there are only 4 variables, each with state yes/no. Some other data sets (such as **alarm**) are way more complicated and 1000 samples would not be sufficient.

 Make inferences when you have data and know-how
 ''''''''''''''''''''''''''''''''''''''''''''''''

+Expert knowledge can be included in bayasian models by using graphs in the form of a Directed Acyclic Graphs (DAG, :ref:`Directed Acyclic Graphs`).
+The DAG describes the relationships between variables.
+Lets create a custom DAG, and make inferences :ref:`Inference`.

 Aim: Make inferences about shortness-of-breath (dyspnoea) when:
 	1. You have measured data and imported: :ref:`Import data`.
 	2. You have know-how/expert knowledge.

-To way to include expert knowledge is by using graphs in the form of a Directed Acyclic Graph (DAG).
-The DAG describes the relationships between variables.
-Lets create a custom DAG.

 Create a custom Directed Acyclic Graph
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 My knowledge about *dyspnoea* is limited to: smoking is related to lung cancer, smoking is related to bronchitis, and if you have lung or bronchitus you may need an xray examination.
 Basically, I will create a simple DAG.
 Note that bayesian modeling is especially fun because you can make very complex DAGs.
 Note that the direction is very important.
 The first column is "from" or "source" and the second column "to" or "destination".
-Furthermore, this is a **very simple model** and **not** representative in real-life applications.
-But it is a easy example for demonstration purposes.
+Note, this is a **very simple model** that is designed for demonstration purposes only.

 .. code-block:: python